CreepySasquatch/CreepyHDR/pages/HDR-Shader-Order.md

 - Requires the AutoHDR addon, Lilium's DXVK, or Special K (set tonemap mode within SK to Raw Framebuffer)
 - Requires either Pumbo's AdvancedAutoHDR shader OR Lilium's Inverse Tone Mapper shader

+{% include callout.html type="warning" content="Do not use the AutoHDR addon from MajorPainTheCactus as it's outdated.
+Use the version from EndlessFlowering (Lilium) instead.  **Link:** <https://github.com/EndlesslyFlowering/AutoHDR-ReShade>" %}

 **Simple version for those new to ReShade:**

 ```